Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Methodology

 \subsection{Adversarial Attacks}

-In our experiments, we utilize the C\&W attack, a prominent adversarial technique initially designed to target the DeepSpeech ASR system.
-The implementation by \cite{olivier2022recent} for SpeechBrain enables us to evaluate the robustness of different SpeechBrain-based models.
-We generate 300 adversarial examples per architecture per model using the C\&W attack.
+In our experiments, we utilize the C\&W white-box attack, a prominent adversarial technique initially designed to attack the DeepSpeech ASR system, see Section~\ref{subsec1}.
+We generate 300 adversarial examples per architecture and per model.
+In addition, we investigate two black-box attacks: the Alzantot and the Kenansville attack, for each of which we create 100 adversarial examples per architecture and per model.

-For the C\&W attack, we base our implementation on the \texttt{robust\_speech} framework \cite{olivier2022recent}, adhering to the parameters defined therein for consistency and comparability, with the maximum number of iterations set to 3000.
-This allow us to systematically assess the vulnerability of SpeechBrain models to sophisticated adversarial threats.
+For C\&W and Alzantot attacks, we base our implementation on the \texttt{robust\_speech} framework~\citep{olivier2022recent}, adhering to the parameters defined therein for consistency and comparability, with the maximum number of iterations set to $3000$.
+These methodologies allow us to systematically assess the vulnerability of SpeechBrain models to sophisticated adversarial threats.
+For the Kenansville attack, we use its online implementation\footnote{Kenansville attack code, see \url{https://github.com/kwarren9413/kenansville_attack}.} and run 15 iterations.